Joseph has had a lawn and irrigation business in Florida for almost a decade and enjoys sharing his landscaping tips.

-Below we will break down the strengths and weaknesses of each brand based upon their own information.
-We will also see how each of their flagship models compare to each other by looking at their horsepower, speed, and warranty.
+Below, we will break down the strengths and weaknesses of each brand based on model information.
+We will also see how each of their flagship models compare by looking at their horsepower, speed, and warranty.

 1. The Dixie Chopper